-Declines in the librarian and archivist complement can have a detrimental impact on their working conditions.
+Declines in librarian and archivist complement can have a detrimental impact on their working conditions.
 A "do more with less" approach leads to increases in assigned workloads that cut into research and service time.
-This also allows and encourages the assignment of librarian and archivist duties to non-academic staff, which de-professionalizes the professions and negatively impacts the academic integrity of the institution.
+This also allows and encourages the assignment of librarian and archivist duties to non-academic staff, which deprofessionalizes the professions and negatively impacts the academic integrity of the institution.

-Complement language as found in Acadia University's agreement provides protection from workload increases and de-professionalization:
+Complement language, as found in Acadia University Faculty Association's agreement, provides protection from workload increases and de-professionalization:

-50.02 There shall be a minimum continuing complement of ten (10) full-time Librarians and Archivists who are members of the bargaining unit.31 i) persons excluded from the bargaining unit by Clause 1.01(n); and ii) other persons agreed upon by the Employer and the Union.
+50.02 ...
+There shall be a minimum continuing complement of ten (10) full-time Librarians and Archivists who are members of the bargaining unit.32

-Brandon University Faculty Association, March 31, 2019, Appendix B, Job Descriptions of Professional Associate Positions [including Librarians and Archivists].
 De-professionalization can also be resisted through language that blocks the assignment of librarian or archivist work to non-bargaining unit members.
-A good example is from the Mount Allison collective agreement:
+A good example is from the Mount Allison University Faculty Association collective agreement: